I’m really looking forward to being able to re-open for in-person appointments again.

-To help keep everyone safe, I’ve made some changes to how I work.
+To help keep everyone safe, I made some changes to how I work and these new practices have been up and running since July 2020 .
 Fortuitously, I worked in Infectious Disease labs before training as a reflexologist, so I’m well acquainted with strategies to prevent viruses infecting new hosts!
 Therefore, you can rest assured that you’ll be in safe hands when you come to visit me as I’ll be taking all precautions possible to minimise the risks.

 I have also found that with a little creative thinking it is entirely possible to minimise risk while still maintaining a warm and welcoming treatment space.
 My newly reorganised and decluttered treatment room remains a calm, peaceful and enjoyable environment to spend time in.

 The Covid-19 screening I do on myself, my household and all clients prior to and on the day of the appointment means no one with any potential symptoms of Covid-19 will be spending time in the treatment room.
 Therefore all the other precautions taken are to reduce the risk of transmission in a situation where someone is inadvertently asymptomatic or pre-symptomatic.

 The entrance to my treatment room is separate from the rest of the house, there is also a dedicated cloakroom next to the treatment room which is now set aside for the sole use of clients.

 - I’ll call you to conduct a pre-visit questionnaire – this is to make sure that you have no Covid-19 symptoms or likely exposure to this virus and that it is safe and appropriate to give you a treatment.